Aridez/vue-tailwind-webpack-boilerplate/README.md

 npm install -D webpack-dev-server
 ```

-#### Related webpack configuration
+### Related webpack configuration

 In order to use the development server, we first need to configure a few fields:

 - **entry:** This defines the entry point for our webpack process ([docs](https://webpack.js.org/concepts/entry-points/#single-entry-shorthand-syntax))
 - **devtool:** This option if and how source maps are generated ([docs](https://webpack.js.org/configuration/devtool/)).
 They are useful for debugging once a bug is reproduced in a production environment, but will slow down build times.
 - **devServer:** The devServer configuration
-  - **watchContentBase:** When enabled, it will look for changes on the `entry` file and its dependencies and will trigger a full page reload if it finds any
   - **open:** Tells dev-server to open the browser after server had been started.
+  - **devMiddleware:** Provide options to webpack-dev-middleware which handles webpack assets.
     - **writeToDisk:** Tells devServer to write generated assets to the disk.
+  - **static:** This option allows configuring options for serving static files from the directory
+    - **watch:** When enabled, it will look for changes on the `entry` file and its dependencies and will trigger a full page reload if it finds any

 ```js
 const path = require('path')